maazhamidexe/colab-projects/segmentation-UNet-vs-FCN-cityscales/README.md

     It's recommended to use a virtual environment (e.g., `venv` or `conda`).
     ```bash
     pip install torch torchvision torchaudio torchmetrics matplotlib numpy Pillow tqdm torchsummary
-    # Or if you have a requirements.txt:
-    # pip install -r requirements.txt

     ```
     Ensure you install the correct PyTorch version for your CUDA setup if using a GPU.
 4.  **Run the Jupyter Notebook:**